New Jersey’s ‘Torso Killer’ Confesses To Three More Killings Of Teenage Girls From The 1960s

-Richard Cottingham is an infamous serial killer from New Jersey who became known as the “Torso Killer” due to his habit of dismembering victims.
+Richard Cottingham is an infamous serial killer from New Jersey who became known as the “Torso Killer” due to his habit of dismembering his victims.
 The New York Post reported on Friday that Cottingham confessed to three cold-case killings of teenage girls from the 1960s.
-The Post got the information from the Bergen County Prosecutor’s Office.
+The paper got the information from the Bergen County Prosecutor’s Office.

-He admitted to strangling 18-year-old Irene Blase after kidnapping her from Hackensack.
+Cottingham admitted to strangling 18-year-old Irene Blase after kidnapping her from Hackensack.
 He killed 13-year-old Jacalyn Harp after abducting her while she walked home from band practice.
 According to The Daily Mail, a cord from Harp’s high school banner was used to kill her.

-Fifteen-year-old Denise Falasca was discovered dead in Saddle Brook after the killer abducted her from her hometown, Emerson.
+Fifteen-year-old Denise Falasca was discovered dead in Saddle Brook after the killer abducted her from her hometown of Emerson.

 Cottingham is already serving 200 years in prison for murdering six other girls in New Jersey and New York between 1967 and 1980.

-The article states that it took detectives more than ten years to coax the details of Falasca, Blase, and Harp’s deaths out of the killer.
+The article states that it took detectives more than 10 years to coax the details of Falasca, Blase, and Harp’s deaths out of the killer.

 Even though the confessions are not necessarily new (prosecutors declined to tell reporters when the confessions occurred), this is the first time the public is hearing about them, as detectives did not want to endanger their investigation while it was still ongoing.